|On this page|

 Using attributes in expressions (pull)

-When nodes are "called" as part of a TOP network cooking (for example, when TOPs cooks an HDA Processor, or renders frames using a ROP render node), it fills in any
+When nodes are "called" as part of a TOP network cooking (for example, when TOPs cooks an HDA Processor, or renders frames using a ROP Mantra Render), it fills in any

 @attribute references using the cooking work item’s attributes.